fogfish/react-dress-code/README.md

 ## Key features

 Features of style library is well document by [original documentation](http://zalando.github.io/dress-code/index.html).
+This library re-uses original notation to simplify application design and re-usability of concepts and patterns.

 React extension of Dress Code reduces amount of boilerplate code, while you are designing your applications